AliceLiu17/KPMG-Sustainable-Future/README.md

 5. **Modeling**
     - Used: OLS, Lasso, Random Forest, Gradient Boosted Decision Tree (GBDT) model.
     - Evaluated each model using: RMSE, MSE, K-Fold Validation
-    - RMSE Yielded the best result:
+    - RMSE yielded the best result
+    - The lower the RMSE value it is the better the evaluation: **RANDOM FOREST** is the winner!
+    - RMSE result:

 | Model Name    | Description                                                      | RMSE |
 | ------------- | ---------------------------------------------------------------- | ---- |